 If you disagree with the decision, you're entitled to make a complaint directly to us,

 You can appeal to the Residential Property Tribunal within 28 days, if you disagree with any of our decisions.

 Phone: 020 7446 7700

 View publicly licensed properties in the borough Click to get info

 By law, we must publish a register of PRPL properties.

 If you're a tenant, you can check if the property you're living in has been licensed by searching the register.

 If you think your property isn't licensed, or that it doesn't comply with the licensing conditions, please let us know by emailing firstname.lastname@example.org

 Several of the property licence conditions require landlords to maintain privately rented homes in a reasonable state of internal and external repair.

-This document is intended to guide landlords as to the standard of repair that the council would expect to be achieved and maintained in privately rented accommodation.
-The guidance is principally aimed at houses and self-contained flats occupied by a single household and, in addition to covering reasonable repair, provides information regarding space standards and housing hazards.
-Additional requirements do apply to multiply occupied housing [HMOs] and buildings containing flats.
+This document is intended to guide landlords about the standard of repair that we expect from privately rented accommodation.
+The guidance is aimed at houses and self-contained flats occupied by a single household.
+It covers reasonable repair and provides information regarding space standards and housing hazards.
+Additional requirements apply to houses in multiple occupation (HMOs) and buildings containing flats.